Nweder/smartpass_onepan/README.md

 ###  5.2. <a name='DataHandlingConcepts'></a> Data Handling Concepts

-####  5.2.1. <a name='WriteDatainDataBase:'></a> Write Data in Data Base:
+####  5.2.1. <a name='WriteDatainDatabase:'></a> Write Data in Database:
 * **Local Changes vs. Actual Changes**: Edits you make in the app are "local changes" and saved to the local database only.
-They are only written to the actual database and made permanent when you click `Write data in data base`.
+They are only written to the actual database and made permanent when you click `Write data in database`.
 ![data writing in database](./resources/data writing.png)

 ####  5.2.2. <a name='ShowAllIncludingHistoricUpdates:'></a> Show All Including Historic Updates: